chiayolin/nbc/README.md

 `-m` : print information about this program.

-Option `-d` and option `-b` expects a number value after.
-For example, if we want to convert a decimal number 1112 to binary, then we will use the argument `-d` and a decimal number 1112:
+arguments `-d` and `-b` expect a number value after.
+For example, if we want to convert a decimal number 256 to binary, then we will use the argument `-d` with a decimal number 410:

-`dtob -d 1112`
+`dtob -d 410`

+Output:

+`110011010`

+Same way for the argument `-b`, which convert binary number to decimal:

+`dtob -b 10011001110`

+Output:

+`1230`